-3. Intense.
+3. Incense.
 Really good, lovely smelling incense.
-My obsession is the intense by Julie Clark at Province Apothecary.
+My obsession is the incense by Julie Clark at Province Apothecary.
 All of Julie’s products are beautiful, organic, hand crafted in Toronto and you know what?
 She is a great person – I love supporting great people.
-The PA intense costs $12 a pop directly from her new workshop in Kensington Market or she let me know you can purchase it in Parkdale at Cambie Design (close to Sorauren and Queen).
+The PA incense costs $12 a pop directly from her new workshop in Kensington Market, or she let me know you can purchase it in Parkdale at Cambie Design (close to Sorauren & Queen).
 Honestly the spruce and fir scent combo is to die for.
 And it transfers… I get complimented regularly on how I have the best smelling dog ever.

 4. New cleaning products!
 So cheesy I know… But you know what, when you are sick and tired of being indoors and feel like you can’t spend money on new home related accessories (who isn’t on a budget these days?) then investing in a few new cleaning products is the way to go.
 We all need them… So you are going to spend the money anyways (so don’t feel bad) and the outcome means your home smells awesome.
 To keep my apartment smelling and feeling squeaky clean, I grabbed a lot of fresh smelling citrus products.
 Also – fresh lemon! boil some fresh lemon in a pot with water….
 Delicious smells.